pharmaverse/admiraltemplate/README.md

     for `main`, `devel`, and optionally for `pre-release` and `test` depending on your branching strategy.
-14. Set up and assign admin and write rights in Settings/Collaborators for members of the repository.
+14. Set up and assign admin and write rights in Settings/Collaborators for members of the repository - using a GitHub team for all developers.
 15. Change badges and hex image in `Readme.md` to your package.